crystalyragui/MARC2RDA/README.md

 **-Jian Lee [JianPLee](https://github.com/JianPLee), Mapping Contributor**<br>
 _Jian Lee (she/her/hers) is a Chinese Cataloging and Metadata Librarian at the University of Washington Libraries.
 Jian catalogs mostly Chinese print monographs.
 Outside of her cataloging duties, Jian participates in linked data projects, such as mapping RDA to BIBFRAME and mapping MARC to RDA/LRM/RDF.
 Jian is also an active member of Council on East Asian Libraries (CEAL).
 She’s a member of the Committee on Technical Processing and the CEAL Membership Committee._
 <br><br>
-**-Xiaoli Li [xlli-2017](https://github.com/xlli-2017), Mapping Contributor**<br>
-_Xiaoli Li is the Head of the Content Support Services Department at the University of California, Davis Library.
-She oversees cataloging, metadata, and related technical services that support discovery and access to library resources.
-Xiaoli has been actively involved in linked data initiatives since 2013 and has contributed to advancing metadata practices and standards within the library community._
-<br><br>
 **-Zhuo Pan [pan-zhuo](https://github.com/pan-zhuo), Mapping Contributor, Conversion Contributor**<br>
 _Zhuo Pan is currently a Resource Description Resident Librarian at Duke University Libraries.
 He holds a Master of Library and Information Science from the University of Washington and a Bachelor's degree in Library Science from Wuhan University.
 As a Library Data Specialist at the University of Washington Libraries from February 2022 until his graduation, Zhuo contributed to mapping MARC21 to RDA and converting MARC metadata to linked open data formats.
 For his MLIS capstone project, he designed RDA application profiles for print monographs that enable native RDA cataloging in the Sinopia Linked Data Editor._
 <br><br>
 **-Cypress Payne [cspayne](https://github.com/cspayne), Conversion Project Manager**<br>
 _Cypress Payne (she/her/hers) is the Metadata and Cataloging Librarian at West Virginia University.
 She earned her Master of Library and Information Science at the University of Washington-Seattle and holds a bachelor's degree in computer science.
 She leads the transformation in the MARC21 to RDA project._
-<br><br>
-**-Dave Roberts [DAWroberts](https://github.com/DAWroberts), Transformation Contributor**<br>
-_Dave Roberts is a Metadata Specialist at the British Library where he works in support of the BL catalogue, maintaining accurate holdings data and upgrading Bibliographic records.
-Previously working directly as a Cataloguer, Dave has almost a decade's worth of experience working with RDA, MARC21 and other relevant standards/formats.
-In order to develop professionally Dave has undertaken the study of programming languages such as XML/XSLT and Python, and is hoping to gain some useful experience while supporting this exciting project._
 <br><br>
 **-Adam Schiff [AdamSchiff](https://github.com/AdamSchiff), Mapping Consultant**<br>
 _Adam L. Schiff is Principal Cataloger at the University of Washington Libraries (UWL), in Seattle, USA.
 He served as a lead advisor for the UWL’s participation in the Program for Cooperative Cataloging’s (PCC) Wikidata Pilot Project.
 Adam has been a member of the PCC Standing Committee on Standards, and served on a number of PCC task groups, including the Task Group on Linked Data Best Practices, the Task Group on URIs in MARC, the Linked Data Advisory Committee/Identity Management Advisory Committee URIs Guidance Subgroup, and coordinator of the UW Libraries’ participation in the PCC URIs in MARC Pilot Project.
 He is currently a consultant on Wikidata for the Task Group on Linked Data Training.
 He is one of two American Library Association representatives on the North American RDA Committee, and a former member of the Core Subject Analysis Committee, and the MARC Advisory Committee.
 Adam has an A.B. in biology from Cornell University, and an M.L.I.S. from the University of California, Berkeley._